 AGM’s Apache A-9 NVG is a variant of the United States Army standard issue AN/AVS-6(v)/9 series ANVIS Goggle.
 It features 3rd generation autogated image intensifier tubes that produce excellent clarity and resolution.
 This technology works perfectly in dynamic lighting situations, keeping images crisp and sharp through morphing levels of ambient light, making it ideal for urban settings.

 The system comes with high-quality filter coatings on the objective lenses, and it offers a respectable 40-degree minimum field of view.
 The device is waterproof and fogproof to military standards, so it is perfectly ready to take on the elements.

 One of the best features of this NVD is the -6 to +2 dioptric correction.
 In layman’s terms, that means it can more easily focus for users with less than perfect eyesight.
 Users will also appreciate the 10-degree tilt adjustments that help accommodate a wide range of helmet designs.

 This is a top-of-the-line NV device, so don’t be surprised by the expensive price tag.
 If you don’t mind investing the cost of a decent used car, you can have access to the best night vision technology available in the civilian world.

-This dual channel night vision system from AGM has a 51-degree field of view, one of the widest of any on our list.
-With advanced multi-coated optics and Gen 3+ white phosphor intensifier tubes, this device produces seriously impressive image clarity and resolution.
+This dual channel night vision system from AGM has a 40-degree field of view, one of the widest on our list.
+With advanced multi-coated optics and Gen 3+ intensifier tubes, this device produces seriously impressive image clarity and resolution.

-The lightweight compact design of the NVG-50 makes it perfect for a head or helmet mount, although it works just as well as a handheld device.
+The lightweight compact design of the NVG-40 makes it perfect for a head or helmet mount, although it works just as well as a handheld device.